I will now attempt to answer a cosmic question that has eluded even the best of authors for centuries.

 This applies to every male character, good or bad.
-This applies to females as well, of course, but you absolutely can't forget to address this for your character.
+It also works for females, of course, but you absolutely can't forget to address this for your male characters.

 So whenever your hero does something, good or bad, mention why he’s doing it—and never make that reason just “because it’s the right thing to do.”

 You'll just have to trust me on this one.